 You might already be familiar with using Zoom for video meetings.
-The company provides the technology to allow one-on-one meetings in high-definition from almost anywhere in the world.
+The company provides the technology to allow one-on-one meetings in high-definition video from almost anywhere in the world.
 It works the same way for piano lessons.
 All you need for online lessons is your piano, a tablet or computer, and the Zoom app.

-What You Will See
+What You See and Hear

-You will see me from four different camera so that I can explain piano techniques — above the keys, to the side of the keys, the pedals, and me.
-When studying a piece of music, you will see my copy of the music, where I can annotate the piece to suggest how the piece should be played.
-And when a sample of music is required to demonstrate a concept or technique, I will stream that music to you, along with our commentary on what we are listening to.
-Onscreen, there will also be a virtual keyboard that lights up when I play my piano.
-I use a professional microphone and stream my keyboard directly so that you can hear both me and my piano clearly.
+You will see me from four different camera so that I can explain piano techniques — above the keys, to the side of the keys, the pedals, and directly on me.
+When we study a piece of music, you will see my copy of the music, where I can annotate the piece to suggest how the piece should be played.
+And when an audio sample of music is needed to demonstrate a concept or technique, I will stream that music to you, along with our commentary on what we are listening to.
+Onscreen, there is also be a virtual keyboard that lights up when I play my piano.
+Audio from my microphone and keyboard are mixed so that you can hear both me and my piano clearly.

 What You Will Need

-Computer or Tablet
+- Computer or Tablet